Nastasia Nadaud: Early life and amateur career

 She won one of the five LETAS events in Sweden, the Göteborg Ladies Open wire-to-wire, and finished 16th in the Order of Merit, earning an exemption into the LET Q-School Final Qualifier at La Manga Club.

 Professional career

 Nadaud secured a card for the 2023 Ladies European Tour after she finished 3rd at LET Q-School 2022, where she several times held the outright lead.

+In her rookie LET season, Nadaud recorded a best finish of tied 9th at the Amundi German Masters.
+In 2024, she finished 23rd in the season rankings, following a tied 3rd place at the Scandinavian Mixed and a tied 4th place at the Wistron Ladies Open in Taiwan.

+In 2025, Nadaud was runner-up at the Hulencourt Women's Open in Belgium, three strokes behind Darcey Harry.